LAWSUIT TOPIC

 PFAS are synthetic chemicals that do not easily break down in the environment.
 Because they can remain in water, soil, and the human body for long periods of time, people often begin researching PFAS lawsuits after learning that their local water supply may have been contaminated or after developing health concerns associated with long-term exposure.

-PFAS-related claims often fit into broader categories such as Toxic Water Contamination Lawsuits, Environmental Contamination Lawsuits, Chemical Exposure Lawsuits, and Toxic Exposure Lawsuits.
+PFAS-related claims often fit into broader categories such as Toxic Water Contamination Lawsuits, Environmental Contamination Lawsuits, Chemical Exposure Lawsuits, Toxic Exposure Lawsuits, PFAS Consumer Product Lawsuits, and PFAS Cosmetics Lawsuits.

 What Are PFAS Chemicals?